 Are you a young person who's thinking about volunteering?
-Check out our 2017 Youth Connection Guide with more than 70 opportunities for youth to volunteer in Boulder & Broomfield counties.
-Opportunities are indexed by minimum age and interest area.
+Check out our 2018 Youth Connection Guide with more than 70 opportunities for youth to volunteer in Boulder & Broomfield counties.
+Opportunities are in alphabetical order.

 Why Get Involved in Volunteering?

 Volunteering can help you to explore your interests: Volunteering can be an opportunity to learn more about something you enjoy doing.
 If you like working with kids, get involved at a summer camp or help younger students with their schoolwork.
 If you like to cook, make dinner for the families at a soup kitchen or help out at a homeless shelter.
 Or if you enjoy playing sports, play games with the kids at a neighborhood center.
 Look for opportunities that allow you really explore areas that already interest you.

 Meet people you might not ordinarily meet: By volunteering in a group, you'll meet other people with similar interests.
 If your grandparents live far away and you don't get to see them often, you can become friends with a senior adult and adopt them as your "grandma" or "grandpa.
 By volunteering with an agency that helps immigrants, you can meet people who have come here from other countries.
 You'll learn about their culture and help them adapt to life here.